hiqdev/hipanel/README.md

 ## Running tests locally

-// Without Docker.
-What should be installed to run tests?
-Why do we need to run tests locally without Docker?

 In order to run tests, you need to have installed `JDK 11+` to run `Selenium`, `Selenium` itself and `ChromeDriver`.
 Selenium is a Java software that provides an API for automated web pages testing by serfing real web pages with a real browser.

 __1.__ [Download](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) and install JDK for your platform.